ScienceStacks/MicrobEPy/README.md

 <img src="microbepy_architecture.png" alt="drawing" width="300"/>

-``MicrobEPy`` contains the analysis tools developed during the study of the above microbe communities.
+``microbepy`` contains the analysis tools developed during the study of the above microbe communities.
 The package takes as input a SQL database with tables structured for community, mutation, and culture data.
 As depicted above,
-``MicrobEPy`` provides services for data access, analysis, and visualization.
+``microbepy`` provides services for data access, analysis, and visualization.
 Data access is through a SQL query or with helper functions that hide the underlying SQL while providing simple mechanisms for filtering by community and mutation.
 A higher level interface to data is through the DataProvider class that produces two pandas DataFrames.
 The first contains information about the community (row index) and mutations (column names) with binary values indicating if the mutation is present or absent.
 The second DataFrame contains information about the community (row index) and phenotype (columns).

-``MicrobEPy`` provides extensive capabilities for analysis of data about microbe communities including: correlations between mutations and communities; predictive models using linear regression, stepwise regression, and tree regression; and procedures for searching for patterns of mutations.
+``microbepy`` provides extensive capabilities for analysis of data about microbe communities including: correlations between mutations and communities; predictive models using linear regression, stepwise regression, and tree regression; and procedures for searching for patterns of mutations.

-``MicrobEPy`` has a number of specialized visualizations that have been effective at revealing insights into microbe communities.
+``microbepy`` has a number of specialized visualizations that have been effective at revealing insights into microbe communities.
-The visualizations provided by ``MicrobEPy`` include: plots of  “phenotype space” that relates growth rate to yield, plots of mutation frequencies, heatmaps of mutation correlations, and visual assessments of the effectiveness of phenotype predictions.
+The visualizations provided by ``microbepy`` include: plots of  “phenotype space” that relates growth rate to yield, plots of mutation frequencies, heatmaps of mutation correlations, and visual assessments of the effectiveness of phenotype predictions.

-The folder ``Examples`` contains ``Jupyter`` notebooks with examples of the analyses provided by ``MicrobEPy``.
+The folder ``Examples`` contains ``Jupyter`` notebooks with examples of the analyses provided by ``microbepy``.

 ## Usage Notes
 1. This project can be embedded as a git submodule.
-The "project directory" refers to the repository that contains ``MicrobEPy``.
+The "project directory" refers to the repository that contains ``microbepy``.
-1. ``MicrobEPy`` expects that the top level ``git`` repository has the file ``Data/data_model/microbepy.db``, a SQL file.
+1. ``microbepy`` expects that the top level ``git`` repository has the file ``Data/data_model/microbepy.db``, a SQL file.
-This file should have the same structure as the ``microbeby.db`` file in ``MicrobEPy/Data/data_model/microbepy.db``.
+This file should have the same structure as the ``microbeby.db`` file in ``microbepy/Data/data_model/microbepy.db``.